software-mansion/react-native-reanimated/README.md

 ## `Animated.Code`

-Oparations with nodes do not have to be strictly related with view.
-It could be also executed in independent was with `Animated.Code`, which behaves like View but do not render anything.
+Oparations with nodes do not have to be strictly related with any view.
+It could be also executed in an independent way with `Animated.Code`, which behaves like View but do not render anything.
 Nodes to be executed could be passed via `exec` prop or as render prop:

 ```js
 <Animated.Code>